ggodreau/volt/README.md

 Notes:
 * The VCX site has two VXDIAG GM zip files, `GDS2.zip` and `GDS2Patch.zip` - the patch contains the trojan and doesn't seem to need to be applied for GDS2 to run within TLC.
 If needed, you can download the patch [here](https://mega.nz/file/oZ820RCJ#BXRW3mOGCC7mfMjtaJ71AzjwghBlCogoM7RNGWi9KmE)
 * TechLineConnect only becomes available to download after the _Vehicle Programming Software_ license is purchased through [ACDelco's website](https://www.acdelcotds.com/subscriptions#)
-* [Tech2Win v16.02.24](https://mega.nz/#!tIFWUIxT!XBAFZWEFPhQ3A9MtyPYfT1wojVgB1sEmt2T62nrmQcM) is not needed for reprogramming modules, or for diagnostic monitoring
+* [Tech2Win v16.02.24](https://mega.nz/#!tIFWUIxT!XBAFZWEFPhQ3A9MtyPYfT1wojVgB1sEmt2T62nrmQcM) is not needed for reprogramming modules, or for diagnostic monitoring.
 * An active internet connection is needed to flash modules in the car, but is not needed to view DTCs and engine data with GDS2 (this can be done offline, and also using the VCX Nano local wifi AP)
 * TLC, when used to reprogram/flash, is bootstrapped from a magic web link on ACDelco's website that provides an auth token to the software that links to your license (there is no local login to the desktop application).
 This was tested with Microsoft Edge within windows 10.
 Do not use Chrome, etc. TLC also dynamically downloads firmware from GM servers, depending on your VIN/configuration, when reprogramming occurs.
+* DO NOT INSTALL VXDIAG's CRACKED GDS2 ON THE SAME HOST MACHINE AS TECHLINE CONNECT, THIS WILL RESULT IN [GM BANNING YOUR SUBSCRIPTION](https://vxdiag.com/blogs/blog/how-to-avoid-vxdiag-vcx-nano-gm-being-banned-by-acdelco).
+Install only the official passthru driver in J2534 mode if you need the host machine for interactive flashing via GM remote servers.

 ---